100+ Best Fundraising Ideas for Everyone in 2024

 The holiday season is all about giving, and gift baskets are amongst the most frequently given gifts.

-Create your own gift baskets to sell, preferably designing several different ones to fit different buyer profiles and budgets (e.g. wine basket, artisanal baked items, or body care packages).
+Create your own gift baskets to sell, preferably designing several different ones to fit different buyer profiles and budgets (e.g. a wine basket, artisanal baked goods, or body care packages).
 You could also raffle off a few baskets with bigger ticket items.
 For example, one basket could contain a $50 gift card to a popular store and another one an iPad.

 Fundraising Potential: ++